methnen/m-chart/DEVELOPERS.md

 - **`m_chart.render_chart` filter** — handle chart rendering in the admin preview, returning `true` to prevent the default Chart.js renderer from running
 - **`m_chart.settings_component` filter** — replace the default Chart.js settings UI with a library-specific React component

-See `version-2-notes.md` for the full list of available hooks.
+See the [Admin UI Hooks reference](https://docs.mch.art/developer/admin-ui-hooks.html) for the full list of available hooks.

 ### Extensibility (wp.hooks)

-See `version-2-notes.md` for the full list of JavaScript hooks available to library plugin authors.
+See the [Admin UI Hooks reference](https://docs.mch.art/developer/admin-ui-hooks.html) for the full list of JavaScript hooks available to library plugin authors, and the [Migrating to v2 guide](https://docs.mch.art/developer/migrating-v2.html) for what changed when migrating from v1.x.

 ### Native form elements